finix-payments/finix-flex-docs-generator/sections/transfers/definition.md

 - **SUCCEEDED:** Funds captured and available for settlement (i.e. disbursement via ACH Credit)

 - **FAILED:** Authorization attempt failed

+- **CANCELED:** Created, and then reversed before transfer has transitioned to succeeded

 By default, `Transfers` will be in a PENDING state and will eventually (typically within an hour) update to SUCCEEDED.